Longivitis/WGYN/README.md

 # WGYN Calculator
 Author: Martin Nguyen

 The script attached allows expressions submitted from competitors for WGYN B/C, which is a Science Olympiad Texas Trial Event, to be evaluated and automatically be determined if it is correct or incorrect.
 Useful for virtual tournaments, since competitors would be submtitting their answers electronically.
-Utilizes these [rules](https://drive.google.com/file/d/1UU-ypL8M4c8PEAAUXN0pAn0JBMH8gWpo/view) and formatting listed here.
+Utilizes these [rules](https://drive.google.com/file/d/1UU-ypL8M4c8PEAAUXN0pAn0JBMH8gWpo/view) and formatting listed there.

 Requires Google Forms (2 per division) and Google Sheets